Draichi/pwa-meetups/README.md

 ## Using
 Login to register to meetups or create new one

-> Login: test@test.com , password: test
+> Login: test@test.com , password: lucas123

 ## Build Setup